 The Ivy House Management Committee consists of eight local residents whose oversee the operation of the pub business, residential accommodation, and fabric of the historic building to ensure its continued existence as local boozer, community hub, and vital asset to the neighbourhood.
 They are:

-Chair: Emily Dresner.
+Co-chair: Emily Dresner.
 Emily is a Land Management and Conservation Lead Adviser for Natural England, providing statutory nature conservation advice to landowners and site managers, and supporting a wide range of biodiversity projects.
 Previously, Emily worked as a fund manager for a leading pensions and ISAs company.
 She is a trustee of Jalia, a grassroots charity which supports education for disadvantaged children in Kenya.

 Financial director: Colin Buck.
 Colin qualified as an accountant and now works in project management for professional services firms who are changing their systems or business processes.
 He was a governor of Ivydale Primary School for eight years and has been treasurer for several not-for-profit entities, guiding one of them to obtain charitable status.
 Earlier incarnations include retail management, auditing and management accountancy.